lewisnyman/lewisnyman.co.uk/src/index.md

 title: Hello!
 I'm Lewis Nyman.
 ---

-<p class="intro">I work with teams in the public sector to design and build evidence led, accessible, and impactful digital services.</p>
+<p class="intro">I design evidence-led, accessible, and impactful digital services.</p>

 <p>If you'd like to work with me, please <a href="mailto:hello@lewisnyman.co.uk">get in touch</a></p>